Dr Ruza Ivanovic

 I am a [palaeo] climate modeller interested in physical climate interactions between the atmosphere, ice sheets and oceans, as well as glacial-interglacial carbon storage.
 I use general circulation models and isotope geochemistry to understand climate-ice-ocean interactions.
 My research investigates mechanisms of past abrupt climate change using versions of the UK Met Office's Unified Model (e.g. FAMOUS and HadCM3), primarily focusing on the influence of ice sheet meltwater on ocean circulation, and associated feedbacks.

-I also lead the Palaeoclimate Modelling Intercomparison Project (PMIP) Last Deglaciation Working Group.
-Contact me for more details.
+I also lead the Palaeoclimate Modelling Intercomparison Project (PMIP) Last Deglaciation Working Group and am a member of the CLIVAR Atlantic Region Panel.

 I am particularly interested in climate-ice sheet-ocean interactions taking place during the last deglaciation (21 thousand years ago to present).
 As well as the long term transition from previous glacial conditions to the current interglacial period, this encompasses several abrupt climate changes (annual-centennial), including: